- Fire Safety

 - Single use tweezers or stainless-steel (sterilized after each use)

 Additional first aid supplies may be required at remote sites, or when first aid kits are for use by trained personnel only.
-Contact Safety and Environmental Health for pre-approval of any additional first aid supplies and for making any changes to a department's overall contents list.
+Contact Office of Safety for pre-approval of any additional first aid supplies and for making any changes to a department's overall contents list.

 Each first aid station must be inspected at least once per quarter to ensure that: